 2.1 Order Record Keeping (All MTS Markets)

 Under MiFID II there is a requirement to capture significantly more information from market participants, to enable competent authorities to fulfil their responsibilities to maintain orderly markets.
-This increased message content raises potential issues around system efficiency for member firms and trading venues, together with associated questions around data protection and confidentiality of personal data.

 2.2 Transaction Reporting

-Additionally, trading venues are expected to report transactions traded on their platforms by non-MiFID member firms (including Non-EEA regulated firms or EEA asset management firms which are not covered by MiFID).
+Additionally, trading venues are required to report transactions traded on their platforms by non-MiFID member firms (including Non-EEA regulated firms or EEA asset management firms which are not covered by MiFID).
 For example, Societa’ di Gestione del Risparmio (SGR) in Italy.

 2.3 Reference and Market Data (Cash and BondVision)

 MiFID II requires trading venues to provide complete and accurate reference data for all financial instruments “admitted to trading” to the relevant competent authority in electronic, machine readable format.
 This is then published by ESMA and the FCA on their websites.

 MTS provides real time, unbundled pre- and post-trade data on a reasonable commercial basis.

 MTS trading venues also provide delayed data free of charge 15 minutes after publication.